Post 2062: Vienna Pool/Gym Proposal: Fairfax REC Centers require no taxpayer subsidy for operating costs.

 Source: Some old Town of Vienna budget.
 For some reason, the Town has taken all of its archive of budget documents off-line, so I can no longer go back and give an accurate citation as to source.
 I first posted this chart in Post #547.

 The year 2008 saw our last significant economic downturn, a consequence of the collapse of the housing bubble, and the near-collapse of the banking system.
 (There was a short, sharp recession during COVID, but thanks to the magic of every government in the civilized world showering money on their populations, that was over with in half a year.
-So that one don’t count.)
+Followed, with some lag, by a world-wide burst of inflation.
+But no Great Depression.
+I count that as a win.
+So the short-but-sharp COVID turnaround doesn’t count as a “real” recession, in my book.)

 While Vienna property values were stable during the 2008-2010 recession, meals tax revenue was not.
 People ate out a lot less.
 I guess.
 And that resulted in the dip in Vienna’s meals tax revenue, circa 2008, shown above.
 Oddly, it took close to a decade for the meals tax revenues to return to their 2008 level.
 Why was that revenue number sticky?
 No idea.